daydreamer-json/line-stamp-api-proxy/README.md

 ---
-title: Line Stamp Api Proxy
+title: Proxy Server for LINE Store API and CDN
-emoji: 🔥
+emoji: 🐧
-colorFrom: green
+colorFrom: blue
-colorTo: red
+colorTo: purple
 sdk: docker
-pinned: false
+app_port: 3000
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+# line-stamp-api-proxy

+Proxy server for LINE store API and CDN.

+For educational and research purposes only.